department-of-veterans-affairs/next-build/READMEs/queries.md

 It takes the `entity` returned from the data function, which is in the shape of `NodeNewsStory` and it outputs a generic `NewsStory` object.

 You'll notice that all of the object keys are generic names, mapped to the Drupal field names on the entity.
-This is how the front-end prop names stay agnostic.
+This is how the front-end prop names stay agnostic to their data source.

-We also re-use a formatter defined elsewhere for our image field: `image: queries.formatData('media--image', entity.field_media),`
+News Story also re-uses a formatter defined elsewhere for its image field: `image: queries.formatData('media--image', entity.field_media),`
-This says, go find the formatter function previously defined for `media--image` and use it to shape the data from this field: `entity.field_media`.
+This says, go find the formatter function previously defined for the `media--image` resource and use it to shape the data from this field: `entity.field_media`.
 We don't need to re-request the media data, but we do want it in a consistent shape for the front-end component to ingest.

-`entityBaseFiseFields` is a helper function that returns fields common to all node types that would be tedious to type out manually each time a new node type is migrated, but build-breaking to forget.
+`entityBaseFields` is a helper function that returns fields common to all node types.
+They would be tedious to type out manually each time a new node type is migrated, but potentially build-breaking to forget. e.g. CMS Preview functionality will not work correctly without the `published` key being present.

 ```js
 // Helper function to return a consistent set of base fields for resources.